mo7amedaliEbaid/saudi_interview/interview/general.md

 ### 3- Does Dart Single threaded language and why ?
    - Yes, Dart is a single threaded language .
    - Because it use only one thread.
-   - It excutes one thing at a time with the support of isolates , event loop and asynchronous code.
+   - It executes one thing at a time with the support of isolates , event loop and asynchronous code.
-   - The event loop handles the excution of multiple chunks of your program over time.
+   - The event loop handles the execution of multiple chunks of your program over time.
    - the event loop is what allows multiple operations in a non-blocking way.

 ##### ChatGPT Answer:
--Yes, Dart is primarily a single-threaded language.
-The Dart language itself is designed to be single-threaded, meaning that it doesn't inherently support concurrent execution of multiple threads within the same process.
-This design choice simplifies the language and makes it easier to reason about code in many cases.
+- Yes, Dart is primarily a single-threaded language.
+The Dart language itself is designed to be single-threaded, meaning that it doesn't inherently
+- support concurrent execution of multiple threads within the same process.
+This design choice simplifies the language and makes it easier to reason about
+- code in many cases.

-- However, Dart does provide support for asynchronous programming through its Future and Stream classes, which allow you to work with asynchronous operations without the need for explicit threads.
-Asynchronous programming in Dart is based on the concept of event loops and callbacks, making it possible to handle I/O operations, such as network requests or file operations, without blocking the main thread.
+- However, Dart does provide support for asynchronous programming through its Future and Stream classes, which allow you to work with asynchronous operations
+- without the need for explicit threads.
+Asynchronous programming in Dart is based on the concept of event loops and callbacks,
+- making it possible to handle I/O operations, such as network requests or file operations, without blocking the main thread.

 - The Dart runtime uses an event loop to efficiently manage asynchronous tasks.
 This model is known as the single-threaded event loop model.
-It allows Dart programs to perform non-blocking I/O operations, ensuring that the application remains responsive even when waiting for external resources.
+- It allows Dart programs to perform non-blocking I/O operations, ensuring that the application remains responsive even when waiting for external resources.

-- While Dart itself is single-threaded, it's important to note that you can still achieve concurrent-like behavior through asynchronous programming without the need for explicit multi-threading.
-This design choice aligns with Dart's focus on simplicity, ease of use, and suitability for client-side development (e.g., Flutter for mobile and web applications).
+- While Dart itself is single-threaded, it's important to note that you can still achieve concurrent-like behavior through asynchronous programming
+- without the need for explicit multi-threading.
+This design choice aligns with Dart's focus on simplicity, ease of use, and suitability for client-side development
+- (e.g., Flutter for mobile and web applications).

 ### 4- What is the use of private keyword in dart ?